aditya20-b/C-Assignments/README.md

 You can use the `make` command to automatically compile all of the programs in this repository.
 To do this, you will need to have the `make` utility installed on your system.

 To use `make`, open a terminal or command prompt and navigate to the directory where the `Makefile` is located.
 Then, simply run the `make` command.
-This will compile all of the programs in the repository and create executables in the same directory.
+This will compile all of the programs in the repository and create executables in the build folder in the root of the repository.
+The programs in the build folder are divided into folders based on the exercise they belong to.

 Alternatively, you can compile each program individually using the `gcc` command, as described in the "Setup" section above.